swlab-group3/go1_robot/README.md

 ## **Optional: Training a Custom YOLOv8 Model**

-Follow these steps to train a new YOLOv8 model:
+Follow these steps to train a new YOLOv8 detection model:

-1. Run the generate_images.py script to create images and labels:
+1. Run the go1_robot/go1_detection/training/generate_images.py script to create images and labels for the new dataset:
 ```bash
  python generate_images.py
 ```

 2. Copy the generated data to the appropriate dataset folders:
-   - Training dataset : Copy to Detection/dataset/train.
+   - Training dataset : Copy to go1_robot/go1_detection/training/Detection/dataset/train.
-   - Validation dataset : Run generate_images.py again and copy a portion of the data to Detection/dataset/val.
+   - Validation dataset : Run generate_images.py again and copy a portion of the data to go1_robot/go1_detection/training/Detection/dataset/val.

 3. For training:
-   - Upload the Detection folder to Google Drive.
+   - Upload the go1_robot/go1_detection/training/Detection folder to Google Drive.
    - Open the folder, right-click on detection.ipynb, and select Open with Google Colab.
-   - Run all the cells in the notebook.
+   - Change runtime type to T4 GPU and run the cells.
+   - Test the model by supplying example images to /Detection/test_images.
+Prediction results are saved to /Detection/predictions.

 4. Once training is complete:
-   - Copy the trained model file (best.pt) from runs/detect/train/weights/ to the models/ folder.
+   - Download the best model which is runs/detect/train/weights/best.pt .
+Replace this file (best.pt) with the model in the go1_robot/go1_detection/models folder.

 ## **Remarks**
 To improve accuracy, train the YOLO model with a larger dataset.